stdlib-js/stdlib/README.md

             -   Install (or consume via a CDN) an individual package's pre-built UMD [browser bundle](#install_env_builds_umd).

-    -   I am interested in using a substantial amount of functionality found in a top-level stdlib namespace and don't want to separately install hundreds of individual packages (e.g., if building an on-line calculator application and wanting all of stdlib's math functionality).
+    -   I am interested in using a significant amount of functionality available in a top-level stdlib namespace and want to avoid installing hundreds of individual packages separately (e.g., when building an online calculator application and requiring all of stdlib's math functionality).

         -   Install one or more top-level [namespaces](#install_namespaces).
 Installing the entire project is likely unnecessary and will lead to slower installation times.
 Installing a top-level namespace is likely to mean installing functionality which will never be used; however, installing a top-level namespace is likely to be easier and less time-consuming than installing many individual packages separately.